aaronliruns/your-own-repo/README.md

     -Durl=http://nexus.ocft.work:8081/repository/maven-releases/
 ```

-Note: repositoryId much match with id value in settings.xml so that the credential configured will take effect.
+Note: repositoryId must match with id value in settings.xml so that the credential configured will take effect.

 Once completed, you will find jar file is already uploaded